sterling5241/creality-wiki/docs/loadcells.md

 ### Trigger Force

-`trigger_force` is the force in grams that triggers the probe, the default is `75`.
+`trigger_force` is the force in grams that triggers the probe, it is set by the mount, `75` for the Ender 3 V3 and `150` for the K1 and K1 Max.
 Probing always overshoots this, so raise it in small steps only if you need to.

 ### Safety Limits